EU Representative for Medical Devices

 All medical devices sold in Europe must be registered with the Competent Authority.
-Registration must be done with the competent authority belongs to your locality.
-All non-European manufactures must register with the competent authority where your EC / EU Representative is based.
+Registration must be done with the competent authority belonging to your locality.
+All non-European manufacturers must register with the competent authority where your EC / EU Representative is based.

 Class 1 device can be registered after signing the declaration of Conformity (DOC) and CE Mark on the device.
 In contrast, Class Is, Ir, Im, IIa, IIb, or III devices are placed on their markets after receiving CE Certificate from Notified Body.

 European Free Sale Certificate (FSC)

 The CE marked product shows conformity to all obligations for medical devices as required by the European community as per Medical Devices Directives.
 This means you have fulfilled all laws as per EU, EEA, and the few other countries having mutual recognition agreements in place.